highmobility/hmkit-crypto-java/README.md

 # HMKit Crypto

-This repository has the Certificate classes and public Crypto methods(sign, keygen) from the core.
+This repository contains the Certificate classes and public Crypto methods(sign, keygen) from the core.
 It uses HMBTCore for the Crypto methods.
 The core is expected to be imported from somewhere else(hmkit-oem.jar or hmkit-android.aar).

 ### Dependencies